 Ear Wax Removal

 If you feel your ears have become blocked, debris such as cerumen and dead skin cells are usually the cause.
 For some people, this happens due to an overproduction of natural oils in the ear canal.
-Most often, however, the situation happens when people put objects in their ears, (such as cotton swabs/Q-tips, earbuds, earplugs, keys, etc.) When you put objects in your ears, you force the wax deep into the canal, impacting it against the eardrum and requires see you to see wax removal ear doctor.
+Most often, however, the situation happens when people put objects in their ears, (such as cotton swabs/Q-tips, earbuds, earplugs, keys, etc.) When you put objects in your ears, you force the wax deep into the canal, impacting it against the eardrum and require you to see a professional wax removal ear doctor.
 This not only interferes with hearing, but can become very painful.

 Over time, the ear wax accumulates and starts to form into a lump and eventually becomes a full blockage.
 Sufferers of wax blockage often report feeling dizzy, hearing a ringing in their ears, having pain in the ear, or hearing a scratchy sound.